 During the initial days of my marriage, when I needed my partner the most, he was too far away from me.
 My husband, who was supposed to be with me at night, watched TV in his mom’s room.
 He came into the room when I fell asleep.
 He didn’t like talking to me.
 We didn’t have any physical intimacy because according to him I didn’t smell good.

 After marriage, we lived like roommates, the only difference being the change of marital status.
+And it’s junctures like these when you realize you are losing yourself in a relationship.
 I felt lonely and depressed.
 I was just a maid in the form of a good daughter-in-law, brought into the family with the sole responsibility of pleasing everyone.
 I knew respect and love in a relationship were important but I couldn’t figure out how to make my husband love me.

-My in-laws’ dominating nature and their rules were applicable to me, not their son.
+My in-laws’ dominating nature and their rules applied to me, not their son.
 My husband was a complete mama’s boy.
 His mother still cared for and pampered him like a kid, which was too much to digest.
-My marriage with my husband was just nominally.
+My marriage with my husband was just nominal.
 In reality, I was married to my in-laws.
 I had to love them, take care of them, please them, and in return, I got accusations and sarcasm.

 It was frustrating